 A sequel, The True Queen, was published in March 2019.

-Cho is the editor of anthology Cyberpunk: Malaysia (Buku Fixi, 2015), a Popular-The Star Readers’ Choice Awards 2016 finalist.
-She was a juror for the Speculative Literature Foundation 2014 Diverse Writers and Diverse Worlds grants and previously served on the Board of non-profit Con or Bust.
-She has spoken at literary festivals, conventions and conferences in Malaysia, USA, UK, the Netherlands, Finland and Hong Kong, and co-organised UK convention Nine Worlds Geekfest’s first Race & Culture programming track.
-Cho has appeared on BBC Radio, Minnesota Public Radio News and Al Jazeera’s online daily TV show The Stream.
+Cho is the editor of the short story anthology Cyberpunk: Malaysia, a Popular-The Star Readers’ Choice Awards 2016 finalist.
+She was a juror for the Speculative Literature Foundation 2014 Diverse Writers and Diverse Worlds grants, served on the Board of non-profit Con or Bust and has been a SFWA (Science Fiction & Fantasy Writers of America) mentor for emerging writers.
+She has appeared at literary festivals, conventions and conferences in Malaysia, USA, UK, the Netherlands, Finland, Hong Kong and Ireland, and co-organised UK convention Nine Worlds Geekfest’s first Race & Culture programming track.
+Cho has spoken about genre and social justice on BBC Radio, Minnesota Public Radio News and Al Jazeera’s online daily TV show The Stream.

 These photos are free to download.
 To open the hi-res version, click on the image, then left-click and choose “View image”.
 Left-click again to save.
 Please credit the photographer as identified in the caption.